import json

 f"'{_time}', however, your data only contains "

-f"data back to '{self._graph_store.min_time}'.")
+f"data back to '{min_time}'.")

-if (not evaluate and anchor_time
+if not evaluate and anchor_time > max_time + pd.DateOffset(days=1):

 warnings.warn(f"Anchor timestamp '{anchor_time}' is after the "

-f"latest timestamp '{self._graph_store.max_time}' "
+f"latest timestamp '{max_time}' in the data.
+Please "

-f"in the data.
-Please make sure this is intended.")
+f"make sure this is intended.")

-if evaluate and anchor_time > max_eval_time:
+if evaluate and anchor_time > max_time - end_offset:

 raise ValueError(